Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents: Prompts

-As the Moderator, evaluate each side's arguments by examining the relevance and sufficiency of the credible evidence presented, while being concise.
+As the Moderator, evaluate each side's arguments by examining the relevance and sufficiency of the evidence presented, while being concise.

 \textbf{Steps to Follow}:\\ 1.
-Summarize the main new insights obtained from this round compared to previous rounds.\\ 2.
+Summarize the new insights from this round compared to previous rounds.\\ 2.
 Note any missing evidence or arguments in either side's case.\\ 3.
 Assess if further debate is necessary or if the arguments are repeating previous points without adding substantial new information.\\ 4.
-Conclusion:\\ -If a clear verdict is supported or no need for further debate: Provide justification for this outcome; Select one of the following Verdict labels: "Supported", "Refuted", "Not Enough Evidence", or "Conflicting Evidence/Cherry-picking"; Set "Proceeding Necessity" to "No".\\ -If further debate is essential: Indicate why additional rounds are necessary; Set "Proceeding Necessity" to "Yes"; Provide a "Justification for Proceeding" outlining the rationale for needing further evidence; Leave "Justification for Verdict" and "Verdict" blank.

-Output your findings in JSON format: \{"Primary Insight": "...", "Evidence Gaps": "...", "Justification for Proceeding": "...", "Proceeding Necessity": "Yes or No", "Justification for Verdict": "...", "Verdict": "Supported", "Refuted", "Not Enough Evidence", or "Conflicting Evidence/Cherry-picking" \}
+Conclusion:\\ - If a clear verdict is supported or there is no need for further debate: Provide justification for this outcome; Select one of the following verdict labels: "Supported", "Refuted", "Not Enough Evidence", or "Conflicting Evidence/Cherry-picking"; Set "Proceeding Necessity" to "No".\\ - If further debate is essential: Indicate why additional rounds are necessary; Set "Proceeding Necessity" to "Yes"; Provide a "Justification for Proceeding" outlining the rationale for needing further evidence; Leave "Justification for Verdict" and "Verdict" blank.
+Output your findings in JSON format: \{"Primary Insight": "...", "Evidence Gaps": "...", "Justification for Proceeding": "...", "Proceeding Necessity": "Yes/No", "Justification for Verdict": "...", "Verdict": "Supported", "Refuted", "Not Enough Evidence", or "Conflicting Evidence/Cherry-picking"\}

 \end{calloutblock}